 You will submit all assignments in this course electronically on Canvas, either as a text entry, as a Word document, or other (as indicated on the specific assignment).
 No assignments will be accepted either by email or on paper.
-Your papers and final exam will be submitted via Turnitin.
+Your assignments and papers will be submitted via Turnitin.